vangheem/nvg_blog/_posts/2019-06-11-scaling-python-web-applications.md

 Needless to say, I strongly disagree.

-While, "database application" is a pretty broad category to designate not using AsyncIO, I wrote a framework that lives in this category: [Guillotina](https://github.com/plone/guillotina).
+While, "database application" is a pretty broad category to designate not using AsyncIO for, I wrote a framework that lives in this category: [Guillotina](https://github.com/plone/guillotina).

 Also, there are many great projects that are designed specifically for AsyncIO and seem to perform